Priceless paper: Refugees get IDs for new lives in Poland

 Polish authorities said more than 123,000 refugees have been given the ID numbers — including more than 1,000 each day in Warsaw — since the program was launched Wednesday.

-Svetlana, a Ukrainian woman from Ivano-Frankivsk who has lived and worked in Poland for over 10 years, has had relatives come now to Poland as well.
+Svetlana, a Ukrainian woman from Ivano-Frankivsk who has lived and worked in Poland for over 10 years, has had relatives come now to Poland.
 She said receiving the Polish ID numbers will make a huge difference for everyone from Ukraine.

 “This is really so important to us that we can officially look for work, send children to school and be active here,” Svetlana said.
 “It really changes the way we feel here.”

 Refugees can receive one-time benefit of 300 zlotys ($70) per person and a monthly benefit for each child under 18 of 500 zlotys ($117).
-Those who find jobs will have to pay taxes on their earnings just like Poles.
+Those who find jobs will have to pay taxes just like Polish workers.

 Pavlo Masechko, a 17-year-old from Novovolynsk in the Volyn region of western Ukraine, has been trying to rebuild his life in the southeastern Polish city of Rzeszow.
 Before the war, Masechko had plans to come to Poland to study when he finished high school, but he says being forced out of his country by war is something completely different.